ElectricKit vs eControl

 Both of the conversions keep the cast iron ovens aga cookers are known for.
 They both have individual elements placed above and below the ovens for even and quick heat distribution.
 We'll use our 2 oven models as an example for the below information.

-When the top oven is set to 220c, you will naturally have an unregulated cooler baking oven (approx 145c) in the bottom oven, due to conductive heat.
+When the top oven is set to 220c, you will naturally have an unregulated cooler baking oven (approx 145c) in the bottom oven, due to conductive heat from the big element in-between the ovens.
+On 2-oven models, you can't mimic traditional aga setup of a roasting oven and simmering below.
 This bottom oven temperature can be boosted up to 250c if needed.

-The ElectricKit Advanced uses accurate thermocouples rather than traditional thermostats for reading and controlling temperature.
+The ElectricKit Classic uses thermocouple for the top oven temperature and thermostats everywhere else.
+The ElectricKit Advanced uses thermocouples rather than traditional thermostats for reading and controlling temperature.
+The touchscreen display shows the current and target temperature for ovens/hotplates.

-The ElectricKit oven display shows the current temperature inside the oven, with the target temperature shown/set with the press of up and down buttons.
+The ElectricKit classic oven display shows the current temperature inside the oven, with the target temperature shown/set with the press of up and down buttons.
+The ElectricKit Advanced displays both the target and current temperatures on the touchscreen controls.

 Your ElectricKit top oven will reach 220c, from cold, and be ready to use in 50 minutes.

-The eControl system has a 1000w element above the top oven, a 750w element in-between the ovens and a 750w element below the bottom oven.
-A metal baffle plate occupies space in the top oven to diffuse the heat from the 1000w element.
+The eControl system has a 1750w/1000w element above the top oven, a 1750w/1000w/750w element in-between the ovens (depending on size and model) and a 750w element below the bottom oven.
+A metal baffle plate is provided to slow down the heat from the top oven element, to help stop food crisping too quickly.

-When the top oven is set to 220c, you will naturally have an unregulated simmering oven (approx 100c) in the bottom oven, due to conductive heat.
+When the top oven is set to 220c, you will naturally have an simmering oven (approx 100c) in the bottom oven, due to conductive heat.
+You can adjust this bottom oven temperature to simmering to mimic the traditional aga setup.
 This bottom oven temperature can be boosted up to 220c if needed.

-The eControl system uses mechanical thermostats to control the temperature.
-These can have a tolerance of 10-15c between actual oven temperature vs what is displayed.
+The eControl system uses thermostats on the older Series X and Thermocouples on the x2 to control the temperature.
+Thermostats can have a tolerance of 10-15c between actual oven temperature vs what is displayed.
+Thermocouples read current temperatures and have much better temperature tolerance.

-The eControl oven display shows target temperature, which can be adjusted using a control dial with sliding scale.
+The eControl Series X oven display shows target temperature, which can be adjusted using a control dial with sliding scale.
 Once the target temperature is reached, a green indicator light will turn off.
+The series x2 models display the current temperature and target temperature of each oven.

-Your eControl top oven will reach 220c, from cold, and be ready to use in 1hr 32 minutes.
+Your eControl series x top oven will reach 220c, from cold, and be ready to use in 1hr 32 minutes.

 eControl vs ElectricKit - The Control Panel